 Competence

 - 1. Contributes to area program of study; invited class presentations. - 2.
-Contributes professional expertise to the Department.
+Contributes professional expertise to the Department. - 3.
+Contributes to professional organizations at a state or regional level. - 4.
+Serves on committees at the department or college level.

 Achievement